WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 If you don't trust me, you can compile the source from master.
 Use the dev branch for in development features.

 If you are on a non-windows OS, use [Wine](https://wiki.winehq.org/Main_Page).
-Catalina-and-above users should use a Virtual Machine with Windows or Bootcamp.
+If your OS does not support 32-bit programs, you should use a Virtual Machine with Windows or Bootcamp.

 # Tested Games